JoseLopez36/RoboticsProjects-Crazyflie/README.md

 ## Topics and services

-Velocity commands are published on `/cf_x/cmd_vel`.
-Odometry can be obatined from the topic `/cf_x/odom` where x is the number of the crazyflie.
+Velocity commands are published on `/cf_x/cmd_vel` to crazyflie cf_x.
+Odometry can be obatined from the topic `/cf_x/odom` .
 Pose can also be obtained from the topic `/cf_x/pose` and velocity from `/cf_x/velocity`, just mind that for this topic message type is not Twist.
-To take off/land you can call services  /cf_x/takeoff, /cf_x/land.
-Current vel_mux.py node does takeoff automatically, after the first cmd_vel command, but you can call it on your own.
+To take off/land you can call services  `/cf_x/takeoff`, `/cf_x/land`.
+Current vel_mux.py does takeoff automatically, after the first cmd_vel command, but you can call it on your own.

 ## Test the simulation